kstenerud/concise-encoding/ce-structure.md

 Metadata is data about the data, which might or might not be of interest to a consumer of the data.
 Implementations must allow the user to choose whether to receive or ignore metadata maps.

-Metadata can refer to other metadata (meta-metadata).
+A metadata map can refer to another metadata map (meta-metadata).

 #### Metadata Keys